euns-kim/born2beroot/README.md

 #### 3-2)	sudo bash

-Using sudo to run a Bash shell opens a new shell with root as the user, so that one does not need to type 'sudo' repeatedly.
+Using sudo to run a bash shell opens a new shell with root as the user.
+One does not need to type 'sudo' repeatedly.
 To exit from the root user's shell, hit 'ctrl+D' or type 'exit' and hit enter.

 #### 3-3)	/etc/sudoers

 The "etc/sudoers" file MUST be edited with the 'visudo' command as root.
 The authority to rewrite sudoers is not given to anyone including the root.

-### 4)	Secure Path
+### 4)	Secure path

 The shell PATH that is used to execute sudo.

-#### 4-1)	How does PATH work in Bash?
+#### 4-1)	How does PATH work in bash?

 The PATH variable is responsible for telling bash where to look for programmes that certain commands are calling.
 In other words, the PATH variable stores where executables may be found.
 Whenever any command is run, the shell looks up the PATH directories for the target executable file and runs it.
 Most of the command tools are located under the /usr/bin directory.

 #### 4-2)	echo $PATH

 The $ sign is to denote a variable.
 The echo command prints the value of the PATH variable.
 Each of the directories is separated by a ':' sign.
+The output is a list of directories where executable files are stored.
+If you try to run a file or command that isn't in one of the directories in your path, you'll receive an error that says the command is not found.

 ### 5)	apt command